IBM/generate-insights-from-multiple-data-sources/README.md

 #### Add the data in Db2 on Cloud, to the notebook

-* Select the cell below `2.3 Add the data from Db2` section in the notebook to update the connection credentials for Db2.
+* Select the cell below `2.3 Add the data from Db2 and Db2 Warehouse` section in the notebook to update the connection credentials for Db2.
 * Use `Find and Add Data` (look for the `10/01` icon) and its `Connections` tab.
 You should see the Db2 name which we earlier connected.
 Make sure your active cell is the empty one created earlier.
 * Select `Insert to code` below `Db2`.
 * Click `Insert Pandas DataFrame` from the drop down menu.
 * Select the schema in which you created the table.
-* Select `Madrid` table.
+* Select `MADRID` table.

 ![](doc/source/images/data3.png)